Mariano Corso - Scientific Officer firstname.lastname@example.org

 Chiara Sgarbossa - Research Director firstname.lastname@example.org

-The Observatory for Digital Innovation in Healthcare, now in its 11th year, was established with the objective of analysing and promoting the role of digital technology as a means for improving and advancing processes relating to healthcare in Italy.
-The Observatory intends to be a permanent point of reference for decision-makers - in particular general managers, information system directors and other key officials in healthcare, as well as the players and institutions that operate in the healthcare sector - so that they can exploit the potential of these innovative technologies.
+The Observatory for Digital Innovation in Healthcare, now in its 12th year, was established with the objective of analysing and promoting the role of digital technology as a means for improving and advancing processes relating to healthcare.
+The Observatory intends to be a permanent point of reference for decision-makers - in particular Chief Information Officers, healthcare professionals and all other players and Institutions operating in the healthcare sector - so that they can exploit the potential of these innovative technologies.

-- Field research involving key people in Italian medical structures, regional government managers and companies under public authority control, general practitioners and the public.
+- Field research involving key people in Italian medical structures, regional government managers and companies under public authority control, general practitioners and specialist doctors.

-- One work table group reserved for the research sponsors and experts in the sector (CIOs, Management Boards, regional authorities, companies under public authority control, sponsoring associations, institutions etc.), where the objective is to fuel interaction and debate among the participants, encouraging them to compare their experience concerning the new digital healthcare skills.
+- Two interactive workshops reserved for the research sponsors and experts in the sector (CIOs, Management Boards, regional authorities, companies under public authority control, sponsoring associations, institutions etc.), where the objective is to fuel interaction and debate amongparticipants in the work teams, encouraging them to compare their experience.

 - One public convention to present the findings of our research, with round table sessions and talks given by the main players from the healthcare sector, with in-depth analyses of real situations of innovation.
 Our “Award for Digital Innovation in Healthcare” is presented at this convention.